9×25mm Mauser: Submachine guns

 The 9×25mm Mauser returned to prominence after World War I as a viable, powerful cartridge for submachine guns.
 As Germany was restricted by the Treaty of Versailles from manufacturing certain small arms, it outsourced production to companies in other countries, including Belgium and Switzerland.
-Rheinmetall approached Solothurn Waffenfabrik AG in Switzerland to manufacture the MP19, an improvement on the MP18 designed by Louis Stange and Theodor Rakula.
+Rheinmetall set up Waffenfabrik Solothurn in Switzerland to manufacture the MP19, an improvement on the MP18 designed by Louis Stange and Theodor Rakula.
 As Solothurn did not have the production capacity for large-scale manufacturing, Rheinmetall acquired a controlling interest in Waffenfabrik Steyr of Steyr Daimler-Puch AG, an established arms manufacturer in Austria, creating the business consortium Steyr-Solothurn Waffen AG.
 The Solothurn trademark changed from a single S to a double S with a W in the center.

 The MP19 design became the Steyr-Solothurn S1-100.
 Under the designation of MP30 and MP34, it was adopted by the Austrian police and Army respectively.
 It was manufactured until 1940 in several calibers, including 9×25mm Mauser for the Austrian Army.
 In Greece, the MP34 in 9×25mm Mauser was issued to mechanized police units; production of the ammunition there continued through German occupation.

 The Steyr-Solothurn S17-100 was a direct-blowback submachine gun in 9×25mm Mauser that was intended to be mounted on a tripod or vehicle, but did not see wider adoption in the armed services.
 A rather unusual submachine gun with no stock, the S17-100 had a trigger with two grooves, the top being for semi-automatic fire and the bottom for fully automatic fire.
 While the design was quite different from the S1-100/MP-34, it had a similar barrel and bolt, and used the same magazines.
 In function, it was essentially a submachine gun with a more powerful cartridge that could be used as a squad automatic weapon.
 Only a few samples were made for testing and demonstration.

 The M1923 Thompson, an early 1920s experimental military version of the Thompson submachine gun, was offered in this caliber, in addition to others.

 Later iterations of the MP 18, such as the Haenel MP 28/II, were offered on the world market in this caliber, among others.

 The Bergmann MP34/I and MP35/I were offered in 9×25mm Mauser in addition to other calibers.

 SIG automatic carbine models MKMO, MKMS, MKPO and MKPS were produced in Switzerland from 1933 until 1942 with 9×25mm Mauser caliber as an option.

 The Scotti OM 42 was an experimental Italian submachine gun in 9×25mm Mauser.

 The Pál Király-designed Géppisztoly 39M and 43M in 9×25mm Mauser were produced by Danuvia in Hungary from 1939 through the end of World War II.
 These weapons remained in Hungarian service through the early 1950s.
 It has been suggested that special loading, similar to the aformenetioned 1940 Mauser proposal, may have been used for these.